furechan/mintalib/output/pypi-readme.md

 )
 ```

-## Pandas Extension
+## Pandas Accessor

-Mintalib can be used as a pandas extension via a `ts` accessor.
+Mintalib provides a `ts` accessor for pandas series and dataframes via the `mintalib.pandas` module.
 Series calculations are accessible on pandas series, and prices calculations are accessible on dataframes.

-To activate the extension you only need to import the module `mintalib.pandas`.
+To activate the accessor you only need to import the module `mintalib.pandas`.

 ```python
 import mintalib.pandas  # activates the ts accessor